Many races offer pace bands for runners to use on race day.

 How To Use A Pace Band

-If the numbers don’t match, you are off pace.
-If you are too fast, slow down.
-If you are too slow, speed up.
+- The numbers don’t match, you are off pace.
+Too fast? slow down.
+Too slow? speed up.

 What To Know About Your Pace Band

 Is It Course Specific?